Fertile Ground

 -

-In 2018, we co-authored a grant proposal for the Bloomberg Philanthropies Public Art Challenge for the City of Jackson.
-Our proposal was 1 of 5 selected out of 200 American cities submissions, providing $1M in project funding and administrative support from Bloomberg Philanthropies.
+In 2018, Tree co-authored a grant proposal for the Bloomberg Philanthropies Public Art Challenge for the City of Jackson.
+The proposal was 1 of 5 selected out of 200 American cities submissions, providing $1M in project funding and administrative support from Bloomberg Philanthropies.

 -